Optimal Linear Sofic Approximations Of Countable Groups: Stability and the proof of Theorems and

 \subsection{Optimal linear sofic approximation over fields of positive characteristic}

 In this subsection, we will prove Theorem \ref{main-theorem3}

 \begin{proof}[Proof of Theorem \ref{main-theorem3}] Let $F$ be a field of characteristic $p$.
 It is easy to see that the proof of Proposition \ref{stable} works over $F$ without any changes.
-Hence, without loss of generality, for any finite group $G$ we have
+Hence, for any finite group $G$ we have

 where $\psi$ runs over all representations $\psi: G \to \GL_d(F).$